yug0537/Credit_Card_Financial_Dashboard-Power-BI-/README.md

 # Credit_Card_Financial_Dashboard-Power-BI-
-The goal of this project was to analyze credit card transactions and customer demographics to gain insights into customer spending patterns, card performance, revenue contributors, and financial behaviors.
-This helps stakeholders make informed decisions related to marketing, customer segmentation, and financial strategy.
+To analyze and visualize credit card transaction behavior and customer demographics by leveraging SQL for data preparation and Power BI for dynamic reporting.
+The dashboard enables data-driven insights into revenue generation, customer segmentation, and card category performance.

 ## Project Objective
 To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends,enabling stakeholders to monitor and analyze credit card operations effectively.